TinkerTools/poltype2/README.md

 ### AMOEBA Plus
 * All the covalent terms including bond, angle, stretch-bend, opbend and torsion will use the same protocols as AMOEBA model.
 * The non-bonded interaction parameters including atomic polarizability, van der Waals, charge penetration, charge transfer, and geometry dependent charge flux are set to match the AMOEBA+ database parameters. * To this date these parameters are still under development for a series of organic molecules.
 These parameters will be deposited into Poltype 2 on GitHub on available.

+### Protein Ligand Interaction Visualization
+* Navigate to folder VisualizationNotebooks
+* Be sure to install the conda environment (notebookenvironment.yml)
+* Activate the conda environment ``conda activate pymolenv``
+* Move protein-ligand complexed PDB to VisualizationNotebooks folder
+* Launch the jupyter notebook ``jupyter-notebook Protein-Ligand-Interactions.ipunb``
+* Input your complexed PDB name into variable ``ligandreceptorfilename``
+* Run the cell and the output from BINANA interaction profiler is shown.

 ### Protein Input Preparation